AbemKW/EXAIM-MedGemma-Impact/README.md

 The system is organized around a few small modules:

-- `exaid.py` — EXAID orchestrator class
+- `exaid_core/exaid.py` — EXAID orchestrator class
   - Purpose: Collects traces from agents, buffers them, and produces summaries using an LLM.
 Maintains a list of all summaries.
   - Key methods:
     - `received_trace(agent_id, text)` — Call this to add a trace for an agent.
 If a summary is triggered, it returns the new `AgentSummary` object.
-    - `received_streamed_tokens(agent_id, token_generator)` — Process streaming tokens from an agent using TokenGate for intelligent chunking.
+    - `on_new_token(agent_id, token)` — Process a single streaming token from an agent using TokenGate for intelligent chunking.
     - `get_all_summaries()` — Returns all summaries as a list of `AgentSummary` objects.
     - `get_summaries_by_agent(agent_id)` — Returns summaries involving a specific agent.
     - `get_agent_trace_count(agent_id)` — Returns the number of traces received from an agent.

-- `agents/summarizer_agent.py` — Summarization wrapper
+- `exaid_core/summarizer_agent/summarizer_agent.py` — Summarization wrapper
-  - Purpose: Contains the `SummarizerAgent` class, which wraps calls to the LLM (via `llm.py`) and produces structured `AgentSummary` objects from input text.
+  - Purpose: Contains the `SummarizerAgent` class, which wraps calls to the LLM (via `infra/llm_registry.py`) and produces structured `AgentSummary` objects from input text.
   - Features:
     - Uses structured output with Pydantic models for consistent summaries
     - Enforces character limits (action: 100, reasoning: 200, findings: 150, next_steps: 100)
     - Optimized for medical/clinical reasoning with physician-focused prompts
     - Returns `AgentSummary` objects with fields: `agents`, `action`, `reasoning`, `findings`, `next_steps`

-- `agents/buffer_agent.py` — Intelligent trace buffer
+- `exaid_core/buffer_agent/buffer_agent.py` — Intelligent trace buffer
   - Purpose: Implements `BufferAgent`, a buffer that accumulates traces per agent.
 Uses an LLM-based prompt to decide when to trigger summarization (event-driven, not just a static threshold).
   - Features:
     - LLM-powered trigger logic that evaluates trace content